-Differences in nutritional requirements and in absorption efficiency are causes of competition between the components of a crop, association.
+Differences in nutritional requirements and in absorption efficiency are causes of competition between the components of a crop association.
 Competition for one nutrient at the same time may alter the ability of the component crops to compete for light, water, and other nutrients.

 Usually, root systems of different species do not interfere with each other in crop mixtures, possibly due to both root antagonism and the tendency of the growing root to avoid moisture-depleted zones (Raper and Barber, 1970; Litav and Wolovitch, 1971; Dalal, 1974; Trenbath, 1976).
 This helps avoid competition for the more immobile nutrients, but, at the same time, restricts the soil volume explored by the roots.
-Both the stratification of root systems (i.e., the expansion of roots of different species to different soil depths) and the partial separation of roots could help reduce competition for nutrients (Cable, 1968; Chang, 1969).
+Both the stratification of root systems (i.e., the expansion of roots could help reduce competition for nutrients (Cable, 1968; Chang, 1969).